cookie777/myengsite/content/posts/solve-problems.md

 ## Body1
 In terms of quantity, we can gain plenty of information from the Internet.
-In these days, the technology of computer has developed.
-Thus, it it much easier for us to get many solutions from all around the world.
+These days, the technology of computers has developed.
+Thus,  it much easier for us to get many solutions from all around the world.
 The more samples you gain, the more possibility you will see.
 For instance, when I was really depressed I searched a lot of resolving from the Internet.
 Some of them were very effective.
 This way can be faster than asking someone.
-For the above reason, I think using technology is great method.
+For the above reason, I think using technology is a great method.

 ## Body2